Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

         - **closed**
         - **canceled**

-    - Enter the desired order status to be set when an order has been successfully imported in the *Order status to set in shop after successful import* field.
+    - Enter the desired order status to be set when an order has been successfully imported in the *Order status to be set in shop after successful import* field.

-    - Enter the desired order status to be set when an order has been partially shipped in the *Order status to set in shop after partially shipped* field.
+    - Enter the desired order status to be set when an order has been partially shipped in the *Order status to be set in shop after partially shipped* field.

-    - Click the *Order state to set in shop after fully shipped* drop-down list and select the desired state.
+    - Click the *Order state to be set in shop after fully shipped* drop-down list and select the desired state.
 The following states are available:
         - **new**
         - **pending**
         - **pending_payment**